EternalLearning/eternallearning.github.io/_posts/2020-08-17-low-power-design.md

 ### Increasing Challenges of power
 In earlier generations of IC design technologies, the main parameters of concern were timing and area.
 EDA tools were designed to maximize the speed while minimizing area.
 Power consumption was a lesser concern.
 CMOS was considered a low-power technology with fairly low power consumption at the relatively low clock frequencies used at the time, and with negligible leakage current.

-In recent years, however, device densities and clock frequencies have increased dramatically in CMOS devices, thereby increasing the power consumption dramatically.
-At the same time, supply voltages and transistor threshold voltages have been lowered, causing leakage current to become a significant problem.
+*In recent years, however, device densities and clock frequencies have increased dramatically in CMOS devices, thereby increasing the power consumption dramatically.
+At the same time, supply voltages and transistor threshold voltages have been lowered, causing leakage current to become a significant problem*.

 High power consumption can result in high temperatures during operation.
 Higher operating temperatures also reduce reliability because of electromigration and other heat-related failure mechanisms.